 - Wear disposable gloves when changing bandages.
-Wash hands after touching any draining sores or changing bandages.
+Wash hands after you touch any draining sores or change bandages.
 Your child may need help with handwashing. - Keep wounds clean, dry, and covered with a bandage.
-Put used bandages in a plastic bag right away.
-Close the plastic bag and put it in the trash. - Avoid sharing personal items such as washcloths, bar soap, combs, razors, or clothing. - If possible, people with staph infections should do their own first aid on cuts/scrapes. - Keep contaminated laundry separate from other laundry.
-Wash clothes, bed sheets, and blankets in hot water with detergent and dry in a hot dryer. - Clean and disinfect contaminated surfaces and objects with a disinfectant that kills staphylococcus aureus bacteria.
+Put used bandages in a plastic bag, close the plastic bag, and put it in the trash. - Avoid sharing personal items such as washcloths, bar soap, combs, razors, or clothing. - If possible, people with staph infections should do their own first aid on cuts/scrapes. - Keep contaminated laundry separate from other laundry.
+Wash clothes, bed sheets, and blankets in hot water with detergent and dry in a hot dryer. - Clean and disinfect contaminated surfaces or objects.
+Use a disinfectant that kills Staphylococcus aureus bacteria.